npm package discovery and stats viewer.

 agent-hotline check [--format inline|human] # read inbox (auto-identity)

-agent-hotline send <to> <message> # send message (supports * broadcast, #room)
+agent-hotline send <to> [message] # send message (supports * broadcast, #room)

-agent-hotline watch # watch inbox in real-time
+agent-hotline watch # human-facing inbox watcher (polls + notifications)

 # Identity

-agent-hotline rename <name> # set a friendly name
+agent-hotline rename <name> # set a friendly name (auto-named otherwise)

 # Rooms